Mystic-Slice/responsible-prompting-api/README.md

 8. In your browser, access http://127.0.0.1:8080/ and you will see the message 'Ready!'.
 9. In your browser, access http://127.0.0.1:8080/static/demo/index.html

-### Customizing the demo to use Hugging Face models
+### Connecting to LLMs hosted on Hugging Face

+The default demo version is sending the prompt to IBM granite.
+However, you send the resulting prompt to any LLM.
+Next we show how to send the resulting prompt to LLMs hosted on Hugging Face.

 1. Run the server (if it is not already running)
 2. Comment the current function attached to the `submit` event handler: